northstowekarate/northstowekarate.github.io/posts/2025/04/09/index.md

 ---
 layout: base.njk
-title: Kihon and learning new Kata
+title: Kihon and learning new Kata - 9th Apr Lesson Summary
 description: As many of you have just graded, you have new kata to learn so we went through some of them for the first time, after practicing our kihon
 date: 2025-04-09
 tags: